 Where do I send my deposit?

-Simple call the main office at (888) 629.2277, if you prefer to send deposit they can provide you with mailing address.
-Otherwise no deposit is needs, the trip is reserved with your credit card at the day of booking.
+Simply call the main office at (888) 629.2277, to understand what additional details are needed to complete the reservation.
+And if you prefer to send a deposit they can provide you with a mailing address.
+Otherwise, no deposit is needed, the trip is reserved with your credit card on the day of booking.
+Any other reservation system questions let us know.
 We use the same system at your favorite hotel.

 What about tipping?
 Is Gratuity Included?
 Gratuity is not included or expected…But is greatly appreciated.
 The common gratuity is 10% to 20%.